-I once saw a bumper sticker that said, “We are all connected.”
-Such a simple phrase, yet with so much more depth than just those four words.
-This year more than ever, “we are all connected” is a reminder that in a time of great unrest and disruption, our actions and words have far-reaching and lasting effects on those around us.
+Now more than ever, “we are all connected.”
+The simple phrase is a reminder that in a time of great unrest and disruption, our actions and words have far-reaching and lasting effects on those around us.
 Our world is more culturally diverse than ever, which calls for greater responsibility to tolerate others.
 Therefore, empathy, acceptance of diversity, and the ability to treat others with respect and dignity are crucial.
-All skills that can be learned.
+All skills that can be learned with emotional intelligence training.

 Diversity or cultural diversity is all around us in our daily lives, from families and communities to businesses and workplaces.
 How we connect and interact with each other is of the utmost importance to creating harmony in our daily lives and the world.
 Cultural diversity is a living and breathing thing, but what does it really mean?